“Bernard of Clairvaux” by Rowan Lewgalon

 His lesser known works include “Life of Saint Malachy of Armagh,” which is his idealized tribute to the man he loved, and “Salve Mundi Salutare” (quoted below), a love poem to Jesus whose original homoeroticism has been suppressed.
 It became the basis for the popular English hymn “O Sacred Head, Now Wounded.”

-He was unfortunately associated with the Second Crusade, but he spoke out against Christian mistreatment of Jews and supported another queer mystic, Hildegard of Bingen, in her efforts to get her visions published.
+Bernard of Clairvaux’s legacy is a mixed blessing for contemporary progressive readers because he also helped rally soldiers to kill Muslims in the Second Crusade and undermined the work of theologian Peter Abelard, a champion of reason.
+But he spoke out against Christian mistreatment of Jews and supported another queer mystic, Hildegard of Bingen, in her efforts to get her visions published.

 Bernard was born to a noble family in 1090 on the outskirts of Dijon in Burgundy.
 According to legend, his mother had a dream during her pregnancy that a white puppy was barking in her womb.
 This was interpreted to mean that she would give birth to God’s watchdog.
 The white dog became one of Bernard’s attributes, a symbol used in images of the saint.